Apologies, but no results were found.

 Research Interests & Projects

-My research interests are varied, spanning labour economics, applied econometrics, economics of immigration, economics of education, personnel economics, and more recently the role of behavioral and ideological biases in economics.
+My research interests are varied, spanning labour economics, applied econometrics, economics of immigration, economics of education, personnel economics, and more recently the role of behavioural and ideological biases in economics.
 My wide research interests and my movement across different research topics are mainly driven by my continuous curiosity to examine questions that I find interesting and important to answer.
-However, an identifiable theme in my work is studying the outcomes of disadvantaged groups (e.g. immigrants, visible minorities, women, disadvantaged children) in society, with an eye to policy interventions that could improve these outcomes.
-As a social scientist, I have always tried to adopt critical thinking when I examine a question, and to maintain organized skepticism in my research inquiries.
+However, one identifiable theme in my work is studying mechanisms and processes that hinder plurality and produce inequality, injustice, exclusion, and marginalization.

 “Job Satisfaction and Coworker Pay in Canadian Firms,” (with Brian Krauth, SFU), forthcoming, Canadian Journal of Economics.